 - Always check your temperature before taking Tylenol. - If you have a temperature between 37.5°C 37.9°C, do not take Tylenol.
 Recheck your temperature in 20-30 minutes.
 If you develop a fever, contact us. - Keep Tylenol in your medicine cabinet.
-Sometimes fevers may continue after new antibiotics have started.
-Tylenol can bring you relief by bringing down a high fever and relieving aches.
-Your doctor or nurse will tell you when it is safe to take Tylenol®.
+Sometimes fevers may continue after new antibiotics have started and your team may instruct you to take Tylenol.
+It can bring you relief by bringing down a high fever and relieving aches.
+Always consult your doctor or nurse if you are unsure whether to take Tylenol®.